 Water resources development

-The limited water resources development in the province is managed by the communes through better water management practices (government supported initiatives) such as water users associations both for domestic water use and agricultural operations.
+The limited water resources development in the province is managed by the communes through better water management practices (government-supported initiatives) such as water users associations both for domestic water use and agricultural operations.
 The irrigation systems developed, though often of temporary nature, in many communes.
-The participatory management practices adopted since the 1990s has resulted in a greater realization by the farmers that they can play a positive role in the development of irrigation systems in their region for their own benefit.
+The participatory management practices adopted since the 1990s have resulted in a greater realization by the farmers that they can play a positive role in the development of irrigation systems in their region for their own benefit.
 This system has ensured more efficient water delivery to the fields and is reported to have increased the cropping area by 15% and yield levels by 20%.
 This has resulted in improved economic and living conditions for the farmers.